CJdaRacc/FAMU-Career-Assistant-Proj/docs/README.md

 - Missing Gemini API key
   - Advanced generation and job matches require GEMINI_API_KEY or GOOGLE_API_KEY.
 Without it, related endpoints return a configuration error.
 - Port issues
   - Backend default is 5000 (configurable via PORT).
-Vite default is 5173 (may auto-pick a new port if busy).
+Vite default is 5174 (will auto-pick a new port if busy).
-  - If you change PORT, update the proxy target in loginpage/vite.config.js.
+  - If you change PORT, update the proxy target in loginpage/vite.config.ts.
   - Where are logs?
   - The server appends JSON lines to server/data/events.log by default (configurable via LOG_FILE).
 Create directories if needed.
 - Checking server health
-  - Visit http://localhost:5173/api/health (via Vite proxy) or http://127.0.0.1:5000/api/health (direct) to verify the API is up.
+  - Visit http://localhost:5174/api/health (via Vite proxy) or http://127.0.0.1:5000/api/health (direct) to verify the API is up.